herbetelem/Open_project_7/README.md

 If you want to re-generate the complexity graphs, use the command ``python3 -m mccabe --dot bruteforce.py | dot -Tpng -o appendix/bruteforce.png`` for the bruteforce file, and the command ``python3 -m mccabe --dot optimized.py | dot -Tpng -o annex/optimized.png`` for the optimized file

+## Warning

+I had a problem with the format of the files that were provided to me, some had the values ​​written ``5%`` while others had ``5``, with the pandas library it's a problem because in the first case, pandas will understand it ``0.05`` or in the second ``5``.
+To manage this problem, I calculated the average of the percentages, and put a condition ``if average percent > 1`` we will ``value * 0.01``, this allows to manage this format problem.
+Be careful though, in the potential case where the average of the percentages is less than 1, the code will have a problem because it will not multiply them by their true value, for example if we have a value equal to ``0.8``, it will calculate it as ``80%`` and not ``0.8%``.

 ## Made with